Headspace acqui-hires Alpine.ai to launch new meditation coaching experiences

 Meditation app Headspace has acquired Alpine.ai, a startup that helps brands create voice apps like Alexa skills or Google Assistant actions.
-The Alpine.ai team will join Headspace and report directly to CTO Paddy Hannon.
+Part of the Alpine.ai team will join Headspace and report directly to CTO Paddy Hannon, a company spokesperson told VentureBeat in an email.

 The Alpine.ai acquisition will be used to help bring new conversational products to market, and to take advantage of Alpine’s natural language understanding and machine learning expertise.